 Hydraulic locking devices shall be located on the hydraulic cylinder or connected to the hydraulic cylinder by rigid or flexible lines.
 In the latter case, the lines connecting the locking device to the hydraulic cylinder shall be designed to withstand a pressure at least four times the rated maximum hydraulic pressure.

-NOTE — Verification of above may be demonstrated by manufacturer’s design (e.g., design schematics or drawing)
+NOTE — Verification of above may be demonstrated by manufacturer’s design (for example, design schematics or drawing)

 5.2 Operator Manual